Workbench-Job-Costing/Integration/PowerBi/README.md

 5. See the updated list of companies

 ## Company List with pagination PowerBI
 Retrieve a list of Suppliers only from Workbench API.
-This is a bit more complex example where you can see how to apply a filter criteria, and get the paginated data from the workbonch API.
+This is a bit more complex example where you can see how to apply filter criteria, and get the paginated data from the Workbench API.